kdgregory/log4j-aws-appenders/README.md

 snapshot or release builds.
 Master will never be rebased; once a commit is made there it's part of history for better or worse.

-Development takes place on a `dev-MAJOR.MINOR.PATCH` branch; these branches are deleted once their content has been merged into `master`. *BEWARE*: these branches are rebased as I see fit.
+All development takes place on a branch.
+Branches may be either feature branches, in which case they're named after an issue (eg: `dev-21`), or release-prep branches, in which case they're named `dev-MAJOR.MINOR.PATCH`.
+Development branches may be rebased as I see fit:
+I often make "checkpoint" commits to save my work.
+Once a development branch is merged it is deleted.

+Features are merged into either a release-prep branch or master, using a pull request and squash merge.
+If you want to see the individual commits that went into a branch, you can look at the closed PR.

 Each "release" version is tagged with `release-MAJOR.MINOR.PATCH`, whether or not it was uploaded to Maven Central.

-Merges into `master` are handled via pull requests, with a squash merge.
-If you want to see the individual commits that went into a branch, you can look at the closed PR.

 ## FAQ